rust-lang/rust/active/0039-lifetime-elision.md

   input position and two lifetimes in output position.
-  Note that the input positions of a `fn` method definition do not include the lifetimes that occur in the method's `impl` header `impl` (nor lifetimes that occur in the trait header, for a default method).
+  Note that the input positions of a `fn` method definition do not include the lifetimes that occur in the method's `impl` header (nor lifetimes that occur in the trait header, for a default method).

 * For `impl` headers, input refers to the lifetimes appears in the type